 Administrative sanctions (Article 79)

-Insurance Europe believes the proposed sanction for violating data subject’s rights is incompatible with economic realities of individual EU member states and the level of fines is disproportionate.
+Insurance Europe believes the proposed sanctions specifically the level of fines, for breaching the regulation are disproportionate.

 For example, a fine of up to 0.55% of annual worldwide turnover (which would run into millions for some insurers) for responding a few days late to a request for access to personal data is disproportionate, especially where there is no impact for the individual.